Skip to Content

 California’s comparative negligence laws may reduce the settlement if the victim is partially at fault.
 For example:

-• If the victim provoked the dog or trespassed, the compensation might decrease proportionally to their share of responsibility.
+• Provoked attack.
+A provoked attack occurs when a dog bites someone in response to some form of provocation.
+If the victim provoked the dog or trespassed, the compensation might decrease proportionally to their share of responsibility.

 4. The Case’s Resolution (Trial vs. Settlement)